jdogcodey/waldo-backend/README.md

   - Gets the results from the database and returns them to the user

 Initially I don't feel like this needs much more.
 Just need to make sure that I manage to get the coordinates and everything correct across devices etc. I think this can all be added in the front end.

+Diary:

+- Well that was a pain.
+Just spent ages trying to work out why I was getting a prisma generate Error.
+Thought that it was because I was importing the client wrong or something.
+Turns out that I had a custom output file from the prisma generator.